arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ![Start and Stop Buttons](assets/button-wiring-1.png)

 The four photoelectric sensors are connected to inputs `I3`, `I4`, `I5`, and `I6` respectively.
 Each input is linked to a corresponding output of the photoelectric sensor, which operates in a binary (on/off) manner.

-The sensor connected to `I3` detects objects in the pick area, while the sensor connected to `I4` detects open boxes in the packaging area.
-The sensor connected to `I5` detects boxes at the entry of the carton closing machine, and the last photoelectric sensor, connected to `I6`, detects boxes at the entry of the labeling machine.
+- Sensor on `I3` detects objects in the pick area.
+- Sensor on `I4` detects open boxes in the packaging area.
+- Sensor on `I5` detects boxes at the entry of the carton closing machine
+- Sensor on `I6` detects boxes at the entry of the labeling machine.

 Each output will be either active (on) or inactive (off), depending on whether the sensor detects an object within its detection range.

 ![Photoeletric Sensor Connection](assets/photo-sensor-wiring.png)

 The Opta's outputs are connected to relays that safely manage the current and voltage required to operate the motors and the box closing machine, preventing any potential damage to the Opta’s outputs.

-Output `O1` is linked to the relay controlling the motor of the input conveyor, while output `O2` is connected to the relay responsible for driving the motor of the packaging conveyor.
-Output `O3` is connected to the relay that controls the motor for the box closing and labeling conveyor.
-Finally, output `O4` controls the relay for the actuator that closes the open box in the carton closing machine.
+- Output `O1` is linked to the relay controlling the motor of the input conveyor.
+- Output `O2` is connected to the relay responsible for driving the motor of the packaging conveyor.
+- Output `O3` is connected to the relay that controls the motor for the box closing and labeling conveyor.
+- Output `O4` controls the relay for the actuator that closes the open box in the carton closing machine.

 ![Actuators wiring](assets/relay-wiring-1.png)

 The expansion module will be responsible for controlling the indicator tower.
 We will use the third to fifth outputs to ensure the wires are positioned at the bottom of the expansion module, facilitating the assembly of the electrical circuit.

-Output `O3` in the expansion module will activate the green light, `O4` will control the yellow light, and `O5` will be responsible for the red light.
+- Output `O3` in the expansion module will activate the green light.
+- Output `O4` will control the yellow light.
+- Output `O5` will be responsible for the red light.

 ![Actuators wiring](assets/relay-wiring-2.png)